EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Method

 {\tool} addresses these limitations by enabling the test agent to iteratively generate and refine reproduction tests based on dynamic feedback and memories accumulated from past repair trajectories.
 Specifically, before generating a new reproduction test at trial $z$ for the $n$-th issue, the test agent retrieves relevant demonstrations and extracts insights from both memories.
-Concretely, the agent first retrieves the top-$k$ most relevant demonstrations $D_{\text{test}}$ from the episodic memory $\mathcal{M}_{\text{epi}}$, based on the similarity between the current execution feedback $F_{n, z-1}$ and the feedback traces $F_d$ associated with prior demonstrations: $D^{\text{test}}_{n, z} = \text{Top-}k \left( \left\{ d \in E_{\text{epi}} \mid \text{Sim}(F_{n, z-1}, F_d) \right\} \right)$.
+Concretely, it forms the retrieval query $q^{\text{test}}_{n,z}=[C^{\text{test}}_n; F^{\text{test}}_{n,z-1}]$ and retrieves the top-$k$ demonstrations from episodic memory according to their similarity to this query: $ D^{\text{test}}_{n,z} = \operatorname*{arg\,top\text{-}k}_{d \in \mathcal{M}_{\text{epi}}} \mathrm{Sim}\!\left(q^{\text{test}}_{n,z},\, q_d\right) $ where $q_d$ is constructed from the issue context and feedback of each demonstration.
 This directly addresses the limitation (1): when the current test execution encounters a failure (e.g., a missing library or configuration error), demonstrations associated with the same or similar failures provide concrete examples of how those were successfully handled in the past.
 Then, the agent extracts all summarized natural language insights $I_{\text{test}}$ from the semantic memory $\mathcal{M}_{\text{sem}}$.
-These insights capture generalizable, high-level strategies distilled from prior repairs. {For example: ``When testing security-sensitive functionality, implement comprehensive test cases that verify proper handling of malicious inputs, edge cases, and potential attack vectors, ensuring robust validation and appropriate error responses'' (a real insight summarized by {\tool} for the Sympy project).
+These insights capture generalizable, high-level strategies distilled from prior repairs. {For example: ``When testing security-sensitive functionality, implement comprehensive test cases that verify proper handling of malicious inputs, edge cases, and potential attack vectors, ensuring robust validation and appropriate error responses'' (a real insight summarized by {\tool} for the SymPy project).
 These insights help address the limitation (2) by expanding the agent’s reasoning beyond narrowly reproducing stated symptoms.}